History of Vintage and Classic Cars

 If you're looking for information on your favorite classic ride you've found the right place!
 Classic-Car-History is an informational site supplying history of unique and classic cars and trucks.
 Whether you own a British sports car, restoring an American muscle car, or perhaps thinking about buying a classic American pickup, you'll find something of interest here.

-Development of the Ford Thunderbird began in February of 1953, just one month after Chevrolet debuted their Corvette prototype at the GM Motorama in New York.
+Development of the Ford Thunderbird began in February of 1953, just one month after GM debuted their Corvette Dream Car at the Motorama in New York.
 Ford would use parts off existing models for their new car, as did Chevy.
 Ford would also copy the long-nose/short-tail and 102-inch wheelbase of the Jaguar XK120 as did Chevy.
 But similarities ended there - Ford's answer to the Corvette was not a bare-bones sports car, but rather a stylish and practical personal luxury car.

 Designed for straight-line speed, muscle cars lacked sophisticated chassis, brakes, and suspension, but they were durable and affordable.
 And fast.
 Starting in the early sixties, both Ford and Dodge were building cars specifically to compete at the drag strip.
 Chrysler's 426 cubic-inch Hemi motor was first seen in 1964 and offered in street trim in 1966, including the new Dodge Charger.